What is the Difference Between a CNAME Record, A Record and Redirect?

 www.yourwebsite.com redirects to yourblog.blog.com, or by redirecting a short URL to one that is long.

-Did you find this article helpful?
-Click through to our Knowledge Base to read more articles and guides.
+Did you find this article comparing Redirects vs. CNAME and A Records helpful?
+Click through to our Knowledge Base to read more articles and guides on the different types of DNS records.